Three-Part Talk Series | The Kangyur: Holy Relic, Time Capsule, or Goldmine?

 Similarly, over the next year, we hope to bring you more such talks from our team as well as from our friends and colleagues in the broader Buddhist studies community.
 With a focus on diving deep into the foundational texts of Buddhadharma to spark discussion of textual revelations, to inspire collaboration across organizations and around the world, and to continue to revitalize a 2,500-year legacy of wisdom, we hope that these future events give our friends and supporters a way to engage more meaningfully with the Kangyur in today’s world.

-If you missed the events, watch it here:
+If you missed the events, watch them here:

 PART ONE | March 20, 2021